 What does BVG mean in Switzerland?

-In general, the term BVG is used for occupational provisions, i.e. the second pillar of the social security system in Switzerland.
+The term BVG is commonly used for occupational provisions, i.e. the pension fund, or the second pillar of the Swiss social security system.
 The abbreviation BVG stands for "Federal Law on Occupational Retirement, Survivors' and Disability Pension Plans".
-It governs the minimum requirements for occupational provisions with a pension fund.
+The law defines the minimum legal requirements for occupational provisions.

 Since when has the BVG been in existence?